karmel/keystone-enhancers/_posts/2012-03-22-SNP-in-an-enhancer-of-oca2-modulates-pigmentation.md

 * Less HLTF correlates with reduced recruitment of cooperating TFs MITF and LEF1.
 * Overexpression of HLTF increases Oca2 expression in HEMn-DP, but not HEMn-LP.
 * On the other hand, overexpression of MITF increases Oca2 expression in HEMn-LP but not HEMn-DP, implying MITF levels are not limiting in HEMn-DP, but that the reduced recruitment of MITF by HLTF in HEMn-DP is.
-* A number of controls for other SNPs in the Herc/Oca2 region.
+* A number of controls for other SNPs in the Herc2/Oca2 region.

 #### Observations

 * A single nucleotide change compromises the enhancer's efficiency and results in decreased gene expression: a keystone enhancer.
 * The enhancer is melanocyte specific, and nearby enhancers are ruled out based on their existence in other cell types.
-*
+* Little ENCODE signal around the region for most cell types
+* Nearby ENCODE DHS regions in Melano cells (epidermal melanocytes)